a-sit-plus/signum/docs/docs/supreme.md

 #### iOS and Android
-Both iOS and Android support attestation, hardware-backed key storage and authentication to use a key.
+Both iOS and Android support attestation, hardware-backed key storage, and authentication to use a key.
 Since all of this is, at least in part, hardware-dependent, the `PlatformSigningProvider` supports an additional `hardware` configuration block for key generation.
 The following snippet is a comprehensive example showcasing this feature set: